Logotipo de HL

 The evidence shows that this conduct occurred from 1993 to 2012 with the full knowledge of Columbia University Irving Medical Center, where he was employed.
 Instead of upholding its duty to protect its patients, Columbia chose to protect its reputation by orchestrating a coverup, which included silencing employees, ignoring reports from victims, and refusing to turn over evidence.

-Even after his arrest in 2012, Columbia University allowed Dr. Hadden to continue providing gynecological and obstetrical exams to patients.
-The coverup continues to this day, as Columbia has not notified thousands of patients of Dr. Hadden’s prosecution and the real reasons for his departure.
+Even after his arrest in 2012, Columbia University allowed Hadden to continue providing gynecological and obstetrical exams to patients.
+The coverup continues to this day, as Columbia has not notified thousands of patients of Hadden’s prosecution and the real reasons for his departure.

-The case was first brought to public attention in June 2013 when two women filed lawsuits against Dr. Hadden in Manhattan.
+The case was first brought to public attention in June 2013 when two women filed lawsuits against Hadden in Manhattan.
 They alleged that the former gynecologist sexually assaulted them during their medical examinations.

 One plaintiff, Laurie Kanyok, filed a police report against Hadden in June 2012.
 The police briefly detained Hadden, but criminal charges were not pressed.

 Fortunately, her story was obscurely printed in a New York newspaper.
-When other victims of Dr. Hadden saw the story, they also came forward to denounce him as a serial sexual predator.
+When other victims of the former Dr. Hadden saw the story, they also came forward to denounce him as a serial sexual predator.
 Ultimately, this led to his indictment in 2014 and conviction in 2016.
 He pled guilty to a third-degree criminal sex act and forcible touching.

 During the investigation, Columbia University failed to turn over subpoenaed documents and inform the district attorney as more victims came forward.
-Because the district attorney lacked important information needed to strengthen the state’s prosecution, Dr. Hadden evaded jail time in exchange for surrendering his medical license and being listed in the state sex offender registry.
+Because the district attorney lacked important information needed to strengthen the state’s prosecution, Hadden evaded jail time in exchange for surrendering his medical license and being listed in the state sex offender registry.

 However, a federal indictment claims that Hadden sexually assaulted countless female patients over more than 20 years.
 Though these assaults are thought to have occurred between 1993 and 2012, unknown assaults may have happened before 1993.

-Columbia University recently reached a $165 million agreement with 147 of Dr. Hadden’s victims.
+Columbia University recently reached a $165 million agreement with 147 of Hadden’s victims.
 This agreement aligns with another settlement from 2021, which distributed $71.5 million among 79 of his other victims.

 Finally, on July 24, 2023, Robert Hadden was sentenced to 20 years in prison for enticing and inducing four victims to travel interstate to be sexually abused.
 Robert Hadden received the maximum sentence for each of the four counts against him.
 He will serve these sentences concurrently, followed by a lifetime of supervised release.